Cosmo-Tech/cosmotech-api/README.md

 ./gradlew :cosmotech-api:bootRun -PidentityProvider=okta
 ```

-If you need to call endpoints that require access to a kubernetes cluster, it will use the current context from your kurnetes local config file.
+If you need to call endpoints that require access to a kubernetes cluster, it will use the current context from your kubernetes local config file.
 If you want to use a different context/cluster without changing your default settings, you may pass the `useKubernetesContext` property to the JVM:
 ```shell
 ./gradlew :cosmotech-api:bootRun -PjvmArgs=-DuseKubernetesContext=<MY_CONTEXT>